7ou7a7es/ChromeExt4KeePass/README.md

 # ChromeExt4KeePass

-## Very Simple Chrome Extension to better KeePass Auto-Type usage
+## Very SIMPLE Chrome Extension to simplify KeePass Auto-Type recognition

 *Extension just change the tab title with the URL*